webtorrent/webtorrent-desktop/README.md

 The following optional arguments are available:

-- `--sign` - Sign the application (OS X, Windows)
+- `--sign` - Sign the application (Mac, Windows)
 - `--package=[type]` - Package single output type.
    - `deb` - Debian package
    - `zip` - Linux zip file
-   - `dmg` - OS X disk image
+   - `dmg` - Mac disk image
    - `exe` - Windows installer
    - `portable` - Windows portable app
    - `all` - All platforms (default)

-Note: Even with the `--package` option, the auto-update files (.nupkg for Windows, *-darwin.zip for OS X) will always be produced.
+Note: Even with the `--package` option, the auto-update files (.nupkg for Windows, *-darwin.zip for Mac) will always be produced.

 #### Windows build notes

 To package the Windows app from non-Windows platforms, [Wine](https://www.winehq.org/) needs to be installed.

-On OS X, first install [XQuartz](http://www.xquartz.org/), then run:
+On Mac, first install [XQuartz](http://www.xquartz.org/), then run:

 ```
 brew install wine